-Disclosure of the receipt of retrocessions is based on the applicable provisions or FinSA.
+Disclosure of the receipt of retrocessions is based on the applicable provisions or FinSA

-b) The Management Company and its delegates may in relation to the distribution activity of the UCITS' Units in Switzerland upon request pay rebates directly to investors.
+- b) The Management Company and its delegates may in relation to the distribution activity of the Investment Company's shares in Switzerland upon request pay rebates directly to investors.
 Rebates aim to reduce the fees and costs paid by the relevant investor.
-Rebates are permitted if they:

-- i. are paid from fees earned by the Management Company and therefore cause no additional costs to the UCITS; - ii. are paid based on objective criteria; - iii. are offered to all investors equally, which fulfil such objective criteria and demand rebates.
+Rebates are permitted if they: - i. are paid from fees earned by the Management Company and therefore cause no additional costs to the Investment Company; - ii. are paid based on objective criteria; - iii. are offered to all investors equally, which fulfil such objective criteria and demand rebates.